apache/iceberg/format/spec.md

 Snapshot summary can include partition-level summary statistics.
 These fields provide metrics for individual partitions.
 If included, the following fields should be used

 *   `partition-summaries-included`: A string field with values `"true"` or `"false"`.
 It should be set to `"true"` if the number of changed partitions is below the limit defined by the write.summary.partition-limit configuration.
-*   `partitions.<partition path>`: A prefix for partition-level metrics, appended with the string representation of the partition path.
+*   `partitions.<partition path>`: A prefix for partition-level metrics, appended with the string representation of the partition path[1].
 The values are string maps containing partition metrics, which include some fields from [Optional Metrics](#optional-metrics).

+Notes:
+1. Partition paths are written as Hive partition paths in the format `<partition field name>=<partition value>`.
+For multiple partitions, they are separated by `/` (e.g., `year=2023/month=12/day=19`).

 ### Other Fields